1 of 2 shuttered Earth Fare supermarkets in Charleston area could soon reopen

-Earth Fare in Summerville is among a handful of locations being eyed to reopen soon.
+The shuttered Earth Fare grocery store in Summerville is among a handful of locations being eyed to reopen soon.

-A new group investors has a verbal agreement to reoccupy the Summerville location, CEO Bethany Turon said Monday.
+A new group of investors has a verbal agreement to reoccupy the North Main Street space, CEO Bethany Turon said Monday.

 The area’s growth and the strong local customer support make Summerville an appealing prospect for the grocer’s revival, Turon said.
 The store is expected to reopen this summer, she said.
 The company also has an agreement to add Boone, N.C., to the revived chain.